alex-susi/baseball_proj_1/README.md

 # Conclusions and Future Steps
+* While many of the models aren't statistically significant, it is clear that teams value offense more from certain positions (RF, CF, 3B) and value defense more from others (C, 1B)
+* The low R-squared values indicate that teams aren't necessarily paying players solely based on their RE24 and UZR/150 or DEF
+* While these metrics are one way of valuing players, there are many other stats that teams look at for determining a player's worth (WAR, wOBA, wRC, DRS, etc.)
 * Future steps could include more variables such as age, recent awards won, and off-field components such as merchandise and ticket revenue brought in by the player (mainly useful for superstars)
+* One final point to make note of is that this model consistently claims that many highly paid players are not worth the large, lengthy contracts they recieve.
+Older players still on larger contracts such as Albert Pujols and Robinson Cano are some of the most overpaid players according to the models.
+While Pujols and Cano were both elite talents in their primes, they have since regressed significantly while still making $29 and $24 million respectively in 2020.
+This could be an indicator that those long lucrative contracts extending well into a player's late 30s or early 40s are rarely worth it, and teams might be better off with shorter contracts to their superstar players, especially since you need a well-rounded roster to compete in the MLB